James K. Polk: Early life

 James Knox Polk was born on November 2, 1795, in a log cabin in Pineville, North Carolina.
 He was the first of 10 children born into a family of farmers.
 His mother Jane named him after her father, James Knox.
-His father Samuel Polk was a farmer, slaveholder, and surveyor of Scots-Irish descent.
-The Polks had immigrated to America in the late 17th century, settling initially on the Eastern Shore of Maryland but later moving to south-central Pennsylvania and then to the Carolina hill country.
+His father Samuel Polk was a farmer, slaveholder, and surveyor of Scots-Irish (British) descent.
+The Polks had settled in colonial America in the late 17th century, settling initially on the Eastern Shore of Maryland but later moving to south-central Pennsylvania and then to the Carolina hill country.

 The Knox and Polk families were Presbyterian.
 While Polk's mother remained a devout Presbyterian, his father, whose own father Ezekiel Polk was a deist, rejected dogmatic Presbyterianism.
 He refused to declare his belief in Christianity at his son's baptism, and the minister refused to baptize young James.
 Nevertheless, James' mother "stamped her rigid orthodoxy on James, instilling lifelong Calvinistic traits of self-discipline, hard work, piety, individualism, and a belief in the imperfection of human nature", according to James A. Rawley's American National Biography article.

 In 1803, Ezekiel Polk led four of his adult children and their families to the Duck River area in what became Maury County, Tennessee; Samuel Polk and his family followed in 1806.
 The Polk clan dominated politics in Maury County and in the new town of Columbia.
 Samuel became a county judge, and the guests at his home included Andrew Jackson, who had already served as a judge and in Congress.
 (Note: Samuel Polk died in 1827; his widow lived until 1852, surviving her oldest son by three years.
 See Dusinberre, p. xi.)
 James learned from the political talk around the dinner table; both Samuel and Ezekiel were strong supporters of President Thomas Jefferson and opponents of the Federalist Party.